jsica24/aaaaaaaaaaah/algorithms.md

 - [x] some algorithms are better than others even if they produce equal results
 - [ ] the outputs of an algorithm is independent from the input

-### What gives you an approximation of how fast or slow an algorithm is going to be?

-- ??

 ### Which statement could define the “dynamic programming” paradigm ?